Rescuing a bat, step by step

 If vet staff tell you they cannot take a bat, please ask them for details of another vet that can accept it instead.
 Please also encourage them to phone us, as we may be able to address their concerns.

 All vets are required to have 24-hour emergency cover (although this may be provided by a different company or at a different location).
-If your local vet surgery is shut, please check their website or answerphone message for details.
+If your local vet surgery is shut, please check their website, answerphone message or door sign for details.

 If you're outside the UK

 Unfortunately, we're only able to assist with grounded and injured bats in the UK.
 If you're in another country, please visit this page for a list of international contacts.